Winter Term Independent Study: Evaluating Rural Development Models in the Dominican Republic

 Deadline is October 28, but I encourage you to apply sooner.
 Seniors especially encourage.
 All the details in Handshake here.

 The Winter Term EMT Program is a credit bearing comprehensive, emergency medical internship that is co-sponsored by Middlebury College and Middlebury Regional EMS.
 The intensive month long program will provide students the opportunity to become nationally certified EM-B’s.
 EMT skills may be used to provide medical support on the ambulance, at the Open Door Clinic and other College and community events.
-The application process begins with students attending an information session in Coltrane on Tuesday, September 26, 2017 at 6:00 PM at which time you will learn about the program including the cost of the internship and complete a preliminary application.
+The application process begins with students attending this information session, at which time you will learn about the program including the cost of the internship and complete a preliminary application.
 Once preliminary applications have been reviewed, students accepted into the program will be given three weeks to complete a series of tasks (form completion, immunizations, payment, etc).
 Students who fail the complete the application by the deadline will be removed from the roster and replaced with students on the wait list.
 Please email Hannah Benz (email@example.com) with questions.

-If you think you might also be interested in applying to medical/dental/veterinary school, stick around for the First-Year/Sophomore Health Professions Info Meeting at 7:00 pm in Coltrane Lounge.
+If you think you might also be interested in applying to medical/dental/veterinary school, come to the First-Year/Sophomore Health Professions Info Meeting on Tuesday, September 11th at 7:00 pm in Coltrane Lounge.

 A Middlebury alumnae, Hilary Platt ’12, associate manager Product Marketing is working with Opower’s president on a task force to make Opower a greener company– from office operations to flying to events.
 They are looking for 2-3 students to spend